 Don’t pick the first hotel you see – look at guest reviews and pictures!
 Sometimes a hotel may claim to have free Wifi, but when you read the reviews, the signal is so bad it’s not worth using!

-Dormitories in hostels are a great way to save money across the whole of Vietnam – if you’re travelling solo.
+Hostels in Vietnam offer cheap dormitory rooms and are a great way to save money – if you’re travelling solo.
 Sometimes, a private room works out cheaper or nearly the same price if there’s two of you.
 And the luxury of being able to sleep undisturbed is often worth that extra £1!

 Have you ever used AirBnb?
 Stay with a local, or rent out a whole apartment for incredibly low prices!
 Plus if you book through this link, you’ll receive £28 off your first stay!